akto-api-security/tests-library/remediation/XXE_READ_ENV_VAR.md

 ### Step 4: Implement Positive Server Security Controls

 Input validation, strong access controls, and minimized information disclosure in error messages are other standard security controls that can help protect against XXE attacks.

-Remember also to perform vulnerability scanning and conduct code reviews to prevent potential XXE attacks.
-Always follow a "least privilege" approach with permissions when setting up systems and services.